MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 ### -PageName

-Specifies the name of the site page to be copied.
+Specifies the name of the SharePoint page to copy.
 This parameter is required when not using the `-AllPages` switch.

 ```yaml
 Type: String